 - How do they spend their free time?

-- If you can’t easily answer these, a voucher or gift card is more thoughtful than a guess.
+- If you can’t quickly answer these, a voucher or gift card is more thoughtful than a guess.

 Experiential gifts are more memorable than most stocking fillers, which tend to become old within days of going into use.
 Or maybe they don’t even get opened at all.

 Red Balloon is one of the best-known websites that allows you to book hundreds of experiences, from diving with sharks to a sleepover at the zoo.

 You can even give experience gift vouchers if you aren’t quite sure what experience to choose.
 Red Balloon and Class Bento have these.

 - Book a group activity with family and friends – from an art class to a virtual reality game;